KarlaJeanNelson/rike-app/README.md

 Like all apps, this one is a work in progress.
 Feel free to create issues or pull requests.
 (No promises on turnaround, though ... sorry!)

 ### Future Features
-In no particular order, features I would like to add include:
+In no particular order, features I would like to include:
 - [ ] Allow donors to see information about the rescuer (org and contact person) of a donation.
 - [ ] Allow donors to edit donations.
 - [ ] Allow rescuers to add notes to their pickup information.